LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

-**Proof.** Using our knowlege of [how the derivative transports functions through sobolev space](https://nowheredifferentiable.com/2023-01-29-PDE-1/#derivativedistr:~:text=the%20previous%20discussion%2C-,we%20have%20that,-both%20in%20the), we may apply the previous proposition to deduce that $D^\alpha f$ is continuous for all
+**Proof.** Using our knowledge of [how the derivative transports functions through sobolev space](https://nowheredifferentiable.com/2023-01-29-PDE-1/#derivativedistr:~:text=the%20previous%20discussion%2C-,we%20have%20that,-both%20in%20the), we may apply the previous proposition to deduce that $D^\alpha f$ is continuous for all
 $\abs{\alpha}\leq r$.
-Therefore it suffices to show that for
+Therefore, it suffices to show that for
 $\abs{\alpha}\leq r$ the distributional derivatives $D^\alpha f$ are also the classical derivatives of $f$ which we denote by $f\U \alpha$.
 By the hypothesis placed on $f$, we have that the series